Sanremo Music Festival 2019: Prima Festival

-Simone Montedoro e Anna Ferzetti hosted PrimaFestival, a side-show that aired on Rai 1 immediately after TG1.
+Simone Montedoro and Anna Ferzetti hosted PrimaFestival, a side-show that aired on Rai 1 immediately after TG1.
 The show featured details, curiosities and news relating to Sanremo Music Festival 2019.

 Dopo Festival

 Rocco Papaleo, with the participation of Anna Foglietta and Melissa Greta Marchetto and a group of journalists of Italian press, hosted Dopofestival - The Dark Side of Sanremo a talk show that aired on Rai 1 immediately after Sanremo Music Festival.
 The show featured comments about the Festival as well as interviews to the singers competing in the song contest.

 Broadcast and ratings

 Local broadcast

 Rai 1, Rai Premium and Rai Radio 2 are the official broadcasters of the festival in Italy.
 The show is also available in streaming via website on Rai Play.

 Ratings Sanremo Music Festival 2019

 The audience is referred to the one of Rai 1.